Get to Know Your Leaders | Quinn Capers, IV, MD, FACC: Paving the Way to a Diverse and Inclusive Profession

 In response to health inequities exposed by the COVID-19 pandemic and national events of racial intolerance in the last few years, there is a global call to end racism and bias in every aspect of American life.
 Medicine and cardiology have a role to play.
 I am so proud of the ACC, the Association of Black Cardiologists, American Heart Association, and other organizations that are accelerating their work to diversify our profession and eliminate health care disparities.

-Keywords: ACC Publications, Cardiology Magazine, American Heart Association, Awards and Prizes, Education, Medical, Graduate, Accreditation, African Americans, Antidotes, Capparis, Coffee, COVID-19, Criminal Law, Emigrants and Immigrants, Fellowships and Scholarships, Freedom, Faculty, Happiness, Healthcare Disparities, Hispanic Americans, Goals, Hospitals, Leadership, Minority Groups, Outcome Assessment (Health Care), Physicians, Women, Public Health, Quality of Health Care, Schools, Medical, Social Determinants of Health, Sexism, Socioeconomic Factors, Racism, Religion, Students, Students, Medical, Vulnerable Populations, Health Manpower
+Keywords: ACC Publications, Cardiology Magazine, American Heart Association, Awards and Prizes, Education, Medical, Graduate, Accreditation, African Americans, Antidotes, Capparis, Coffee, COVID-19, Criminal Law, Emigrants and Immigrants, Fellowships and Scholarships, Freedom, Faculty, Happiness, Healthcare Disparities, Hispanic Americans, Goals, Hospitals, Leadership, Minority Groups, Outcome Assessment, Health Care, Physicians, Women, Public Health, Quality of Health Care, Schools, Medical, Social Determinants of Health, Sexism, Socioeconomic Factors, Racism, Religion, Students, Students, Medical, Vulnerable Populations, Health Workforce

 < Back to Listings